-Cumberland Hall provides free healthcare assessments, 24 hours a day, seven days a week, for patients or families who come to our facility.
+Cumberland Hall provides no cost healthcare assessments, 24 hours a day, seven days a week, for patients or families who come to our facility.
 Dependents and retiree patients do not require a referral from their primary care doctors, while active duty Service Members must be referred from an entity on base.

 Please review our TRICARE referrals information:

 - Embedded Behavioral Health (EBH)

 - Adult Behavioral Health (ABH)

 - High Interest Program (HIP) or a clinic on base

 Unless suicidal, walk-in patients are sent to ABH for referral.
 Same-day appointments are available unless a later date is preferred.
 Our compassionate team of nurses provide a free assessment to help determine the patient’s specific needs.